Promotions are a strong feature in the traditional marketing mix, however, discounting for students specifically is sometimes overlooked.

 Providing a student discount can give your brand an edge over your competitors for the student market, who may not have recognised the value of tapping into the student demographic.

 Money, money, money

 Student loans now make up more than half (54%) of students’ monthly income; climbing from 49% last year.
 Students are more reliant on these loans, especially during the ongoing cost-of-living crisis.
 As a result, they’re searching for value and the best deals to make their money go further.
 As shared by one Gen Zer, “I’ll always look at different websites to find the best deal”.

 Beyond the immediate impact on sales, offering a student discount contributes to a positive brand image.
 It portrays your brand as inclusive, understanding, and considerate of the financial constraints that students are facing at this time.

 Work hard, play hard

-The typical student doesn’t have adult commitments such as kids or a mortgage, which frees them up to spend money on fun things.
-They spend an average of 21% of their monthly income on going out and socialising and 20% on fashion.
+The typical student doesn’t have adult commitments such as children or a mortgage, which frees them up to spend their money on fun things: such as experiences, new clothes and the latest technology.

 Under the influence

-Want to find out more about the benefits of running a student discount, and how Student Beans can help your brand accelerate your student sales?
-Book a demo with our friendly team today.
+Find out more about the benefits of running a student discount and how Student Beans can help your brand accelerate your student sales by booking a demo with our team today.